Amber-Pittman/node-test2-guided/LectureNotes.md

                 * In the event the hobbit does not exist, return a 404 status.

                 * Then just send it back to the response.

+            * The `findById()` isn't doing anything yet.
+Go into the hobbits-model and under findById(), call return db hobbits where the ID is equal to the ID that we get passed as a parameter.
+End it with a `.first()`

         ```
         // HOBBITS TEST \\